-- a) identify potential impacts that the Group's operations and activities might have on human rights, either directly or through third parties; - b) have a due diligence system that identifies situations and activities with a higher risk of violating human rights, in order to develop mechanisms for the prevention and mitigation of such risk and to redress the impacts if they occur; - c) evaluate the effectiveness of the due diligence system on a regular basis using monitoring indicators, with a special focus on those centres of activity in which there might be a higher risk of violating human rights.
-This evaluation will rely on the Group's internal control systems; - d) report the results of the evaluation of the effectiveness of the due diligence system in its annual public information, available on the Company's corporate website; - e) advance a culture of respect for human rights and actions intended to promote awareness-raising in this field among its professionals within all companies of the Group; - f) have in place reporting and grievance mechanisms, equipped with adequate guarantees and settlement procedures, in order to respond to potential violations of human rights.
-These mechanisms must be sufficiently communicated both to the professionals of the Group and to persons and organisations outside of the Group.
+- a) Identify potential impacts that the operations and activities performed by the Group's companies might have on human rights, either directly or through third parties. - b) Have a due diligence system that identifies situations and activities with a higher risk of violating human rights, in order to develop mechanisms for the prevention and mitigation of such risk and to redress the impacts if they occur. - c) Evaluate the effectiveness of the due diligence system on a regular basis using monitoring indicators, with a special focus on those centres of activity in which there might be a higher risk of violating human rights.
+This evaluation will rely on the internal control systems of the Group's companies. - d) Report the results of the evaluation of the effectiveness of the due diligence system in its annual public information, available on the Company's corporate website. - e) Advance a culture of respect for human rights and actions intended to promote awareness-raising in this field among its professionals within all companies of the Group. - f) Have in place reporting and grievance mechanisms, equipped with adequate guarantees and settlement procedures, in order to respond to potential violations of human rights.
+These mechanisms must be sufficiently communicated both to the professionals of the Group's companies and to persons and organisations outside of the Group.
+To this end, appropriate internal reporting procedures regarding the issues communicated shall be defined in order to allow for an evaluation of the due diligence systems.

-To this end, appropriate internal reporting procedures regarding the issues communicated shall be defined in order to allow for an evaluation of the due diligence systems; and g) adopt as soon as possible such measures as may be applicable in the event of detecting any violation of human rights at the facilities of the Group or of its suppliers, and report thereon to the competent government authorities in order for them to take any appropriate action if such violation may amount to an administrative, criminal or any other type of offence.
+g) Adopt as soon as possible such measures as may be applicable in the event of detecting any violation of human rights at the facilities of the businesses of the Group's companies or of their suppliers, and report thereon to the competent government authorities in order for them to take any appropriate action if such violation may amount to an administrative, criminal or any other type of offence.